Birth Control

 Every birth control pill will have a varying level of estrogen and other hormones, depending on the brand.

-In Canada, regular-dose estrogen-containing birth control pills typically have between 35 to 40 mcg of ethinyl estradiol per pill.
+In Canada, regular-dose estrogen-containing birth control pills typically have between 35 to 40 micrograms (mcg) of ethinyl estradiol per pill.

 Low estrogen pills generally have 10 to 30 mcg of ethinyl estradiol.

-The highest dose of estrogen found in pills available in Canada is 40mcg, found in a multi-phasic birth control pill called Triquilar.
+The highest dose of estrogen found in pills available in Canada is 40mcg.

 How much estrogen is considered low?

-You can receive the lowest estrogen dose in Canada in estrogen-containing pills is ten mcg.
+You can receive the lowest estrogen dose in Canada in estrogen-containing pills is 10 mcg.

 However, some low estrogen pills may have up to 30 mcg of estrogen per pill, depending on the brand.
 A healthcare practitioner can help you determine which dose is best for you.